bamsumit/slayerPytorch/README.md

 }
 ```

+# SLAYER 2.0, an enhanced version of SLAYER with extended feature support is publically available in [https://github.com/lava-nc/lava-dl](https://github.com/lava-nc/lava-dl) #

 ## What is this repository for? ##

 * For learning synaptic weight and axonal delay parameters of a multilayer spiking neural network.